dhruvjadvani/JS-DSA-FreeCodeCamp/01_Basic JavaScript/49_Functions/readme.md

 You can call or invoke this function by using its name followed by parentheses, like this: ```functionName();``` Each time the function is called it will print out the message ```Hello World``` on the dev console.
 All of the code between the curly braces will be executed every time the function is called.

 # Problem Statement
+1. Create a function called ```reusableFunction``` which prints the string Hi World to the dev console.
+2. Call the function.